 Add the pork pieces to the Instant Pot and pour the sauce on top of them.

-Lock the lid, make sure the valve points to sealed.
+Lock the lid, make sure the valve points to seal.
 Select High Pressure and cook for 60 minutes.
-When the pork is done cooking and you hear the beeping sound, do a 10-20 min natural pressure release.
+When the pork is done the cooking and you hear the beeping sound, do a 10-20 min natural pressure release.
 Release manually the remaining pressure and carefully remove the lid.

 Gently remove the pork from the pressure cooker, add it to a large, dip dish and shred it using two forks.